-ACTION ITEM: CONFIRM YOU'VE COMPLETELY YOUR FINANCIAL AID APPLICATIONS
+ACTION ITEM: CONFIRM YOU'VE COMPLETED YOUR FINANCIAL AID APPLICATIONS

-Most of your financial aid applications should be completed in January and early February.
+Most of your financial aid applications deadlines will be in January and early February.
 Sometimes schools will have extra information they want you to provide, or questions to ask you.
 They will mostly ask for this over email, so you should check your email really carefully and regularly during this time, to make sure that you don't accidentally leave any of your financial aid applications undone.

 ACTION ITEM: TELL US WHERE YOU GOT IN, INCLUDING YOUR FINANCIAL AID OFFERS.

 You should tell us which schools you've heard back from, which ones you got into, and which of them have sent you financial aid offers.
 If at this point, there are any schools you've gotten into but not financial aid offers, you should call them to see what's going on.

 + TELL US WHERE YOU'RE GOING (APRIL 24)